laurakond/Stitch-Art-Guides-pp4/README.md

 <summary>Sign Up</summary>

 - The Sign Up form allows the user to create an account in order to access additional content: Book Tutorial page, and My Tutorials page.
-    - Upon successfull registration, a confirmation message is displayed at the top of the page and the user is redirected to the home page.
+    - Upon successful registration, a confirmation message is displayed at the top of the page and the user is redirected to the home page.
     - The user's name is also visible at the top of the navigation bar "Hi, name!".

     ![Sign Up](documentation/images/features/signup-page.png)